Skip to main content

 Dr Xinyan Wang

-Dr Xinyan Wang - Dr Xinyan Wang is currently a Senior Research Fellow at the Centre of Advanced Powertrain and Fuels, Brunel University London, UK.
+Dr Xinyan Wang - Xinyan Wang is currently a Professor at the Centre of Advanced Powertrain and Fuels, Brunel University London, UK.
 He was awarded the prestigious UKRI Future Leaders Fellowship Programme in 2020.
-He is currently the member of the Peer Review College for the UKRI Talent Peer Review College, associate member of the Peer Review College for the UK Engineering and Natural Sciences Research Council (EPSRC), committee member of Hydrogen Europe Research (HER), committee member of UK Chinese Society of Automotive Engineering (UKCSAE), Senate member of Brunel University London, member of Brunel Hydrogen team.
+Prof. Wang is currently the member of the Peer Review College for the UKRI Talent Peer Review College, associate member of the Peer Review College for the UK Engineering and Natural Sciences Research Council (EPSRC), committee member of Hydrogen Europe Research (HER), committee member of UK Chinese Society of Automotive Engineering (UKCSAE), Senate member of Brunel University London, member of Brunel Hydrogen team.
 He is the Associate Principal Editor of Fuel (Elsevier), a member of the editorial board of the international journal Highlights of Vehicles, and a guest editor of MDPI Sustainability, Frontiers in Thermal Engineering and Frontiers in Energy Research.
-His research interests include the research and development of low carbon and zero carbon combustion engines.
-He has published more than 50 papers in international journals and conferences.
+He is a member of BSI committee LBI/50 Fine Bubble Technology (FBT).
+His research interests include the research and development of novel fuels, low and zero carbon combustion engines.

 Related Research Group(s)